 I received a PhD degree from the University of Amsterdam in March 2014 for the dissertation titled “Taking a stand in times of violent societal changes: Belgrade and Zagreb feminists’ positionings on the (post-)Yugoslav wars and each other (1991–2000)”.
 Feminist Activism at War: Belgrade and Zagreb Feminists in the 1990s is an abridged version of my dissertation.

 I graduated cum laude in Sociology (minor: Gender, Sexuality and Culture) from the University of Amsterdam.
 In my thesis “Communists, Feminists and Nationalists: A Journey into the Former Yugoslavia (1941-1991)”, I explored the development of the women’s and ethnic issue in Yugoslavia.
 I had previously finished the programmes in Women’s Studies and Peace Studies in Zagreb.
 My extensive activist experience mainly addresses human rights and liberties, and environmental issues.
 I speak fluent Bosnian/Croatian/Serbian, Dutch, English, and Macedonian (native), average French, and I read Bulgarian, German and Slovenian.

-- Miškovska Kajevska, A. ‘Suspending Democracy, Harming Gender Equality: The 2013 Law on Pregnancy Termination in Macedonia’.
+- Miškovska Kajevska, A. (2018).
+‘Suspending Democracy, Harming Gender Equality: The 2013 Law on Pregnancy Termination in Macedonia’.
 In: Verloo, M. (ed.)
-Opposing Gender Equality in Europe: Theory, Evidence and Practice.
-New York & London: Routledge (forthcoming).
+Varieties of Opposition to Gender Equality in Europe.
+New York & London: Routledge.